 Windows 11 Antimalware Service Executable Access Denied

 Published by Nyau Wai Hoe - Updated on

-Trying to stop the Antimalware Service Executable or MsMpEng.exe through Task Manager usually gets you an “Access Denied” message.
-This happens because the service has special permissions to make sure it stays running, so even bad software can’t shut it down.
-But, this can be annoying if it’s slowing down your computer a lot.
-We’re going to talk about why this happens and share three ways to handle or turn off the Antimalware Service Executable in Windows 11.
+Trying to stop the Antimalware Service Executable or MsMpEng.exe through Task Manager usually leads to an “Access Denied” message.
+This happens because the service has higher permissions to make sure it isn’t shut down by mistake or by harmful software.
+In this guide, we’ll talk about why this happens and show you three ways to somewhat turn off the Antimalware Service Executable in Windows 11.

+Windows 11 Antimalware Service Executable Access Denied